-David Belinkie, CFP® is a Financial Planner with Spaugh Dameron Tenny, LLC.
+David Belinkie, CFP® is a Partner and Financial Planner with Spaugh Dameron Tenny, LLC.
 For David, the client relationship grows even deeper when the financial plan is put into action.
 He feels very strongly about educating clients so that they have all the information they need to make suitable decisions for their specific situation.

 If you've never heard the term "financial infidelity," it doesn't mean you don't know what it is.
 In fact, according to a recent CreditCards.com ...Read More →

 I want to share some information and charts that will help set your year on the right foot as we look back at what happened and try to get an idea of ...Read More →